mwickert/scikit-dsp-comm/README.md

 git clone https://github.com/mwickert/scikit-dsp-comm.git
 ```

 There are package dependencies for some modules that you may want to avoid.
-Specifically these are whener hardware interfacing is involved.
+Specifically these are whenever hardware interfacing is involved.
 Specific hardware and software configuration details are discussed in [wiki pages](https://github.com/mwickert/SP-Comm-Tutorial-using-scikit-dsp-comm/wiki).
 For Windows users `pip` install takes care of almost everything.

 ### Editable Install with Dependencies